VJBS - Vee Jefferson

 while either teaching you to swim, (survival)

-or teaching you how to build bridges. (creation of new opportunities) "
+or to build bridges. (creation of new opportunities) "

 -- Vee Jefferson, Jowaje Philosophy